2009scape/Singleplayer-Edition-Windows/README.md

-# NOTE: Windows Singleplayer has been postponed indefinitely.
+# NOTE: Windows Singleplayer is Maintained by Volunteers.

-Windows has too many issues both as an operating system and a development platform.
-If you're a Windows user, we highly recommend you either switch to a real operating system, or check out our live game here: https://2009scape.org/

-If you're a developer and you want to take over the Windows Singleplayer Edition, feel free to send PRs and we'll take down this notice.
-As it stands right now though, no one wants to maintain it and it's too unstable to keep releasing.
+This subproject is maintained exclusively by volunteers, and will not receive official support from the core 2009scape team.
+If you do have issues, however, feel free to make an issue in this repository and hopefully a volunteer will be able to help you out :).

 # Getting Started: Windows